MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Providers.md

 ---
 description: Describes how PowerShell providers provide access to data and components that wouldn't otherwise be easily accessible at the command line.
 The data is presented in a consistent format that resembles a file system drive.
-keywords: powershell,cmdlet
 Locale: en-US
 ms.date: 03/27/2020
 online version: https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_providers?view=powershell-7&WT.mc_id=ps-gethelp